 4. Al Mustafa Welfare Trust :

-Our journey began in November 1983 on a small scale by a group of highly motivated intellectuals, social workers, lawyers, doctors, engineers and business executives, who had the passion for philanthropy.
-In the last 31 years since our formation, Al-Mustafa Welfare Trust has provided medical care, education assistance, food aid, poverty relief, famine relief and community development in disaster areas, war torn countries and many rural and poverty stricken areas of the world, serving millions of needy and helpless people living in poverty .
+Their journey began in November 1983 on a small scale by a group of highly motivated intellectuals, social workers, lawyers, doctors, engineers and business executives, who had the passion for philanthropy.
+In the last 31 years since their formation, Al-Mustafa Welfare Trust has provided medical care, education assistance, food aid, poverty relief, famine relief and community development in disaster areas, war torn countries and many rural and poverty stricken areas of the world, serving millions of needy and helpless people living in poverty .

 Al-Mustafa Welfare Trust started its operations in the UK in 2007.
 In a short space of time we have built our reputation and gained recognition by donors in UK as a charity that is well structured, trust worthy and fully transparent.

 Your zakat carries the power to change the lives of people around the world for the better.
-At Al Mustafa Welfare Trust, our ultimate goal is to transform today’s zakat recipients into tomorrow’s zakat givers.
+At Al Mustafa Welfare Trust, their ultimate goal is to transform today’s zakat recipients into tomorrow’s zakat givers.

 CALCULATING ZAKAT :